Tyler-Barsby/coding-fundamentals/README.md

 - ### Potential Improvements:
     - Use a dictionary to track the frequency of each specific vowel found (e.g., 2 'a's, 1 'e')
     - Add specific validation (like .isalpha()) to reject strings containing numbers or symbols

+## task-7.py
+- Advanced menu-driven program using Regular Expressions (re) for strict input validation.
+- Implements a functional programming approach by storing functions in a list to handle menu selection dynamically.
+- Performs various time-based calculations including addition, subtraction, and unit conversion (hours/minutes/days).

+- ### Potential Improvements:
+    - Use Python's built-in datetime or timedelta modules for more robust time arithmetic instead of manual calculation
+    - Refactor repeated string parsing logic (splitting by ":") into a reusable helper function to reduce code duplication
+    - Add error handling for edge cases, such as negative time results in subtraction